All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 This is more suitable for long-term drug abuse and individuals with a long history of substance abuse disorders.

-During detoxification, individuals can experience a range of withdrawal symptoms varying from mild to severe.
+During detoxification, individuals can experience a range of drug and alcohol withdrawal symptoms varying from mild to severe.

 Although intense at first, they will gradually fade as the body recovers.